For applications that store data using the default MySQL character

 The examples shown here assume use of the

 character set and

-will use a given default character set and collation for data
+Specify character settings per database.
+To create a database such that its tables will use a given default character set and collation for data storage, use a

-statement like this:
+CREATE DATABASEstatement like this:

 Tables created in the database will use

-utf8_general_ciby default for any
+utf8_general_ciby default for any character columns.

-connection to the server each time they connect.
+Applications that use the database should also configure their connection to the server each time they connect.
 This can be done by executing a

 In some cases, it may be possible to configure the connection to use the desired character set some other way.
 For example, to connect using mysql, you can specify the

 --default-character-set=utf8command-line option to achieve the same effect as

-For more information about configuring client connections, see Section 10.1.4, “Connection Character Sets and Collations”.Note
+For more information about configuring client connections, see Section 10.4, “Connection Character Sets and Collations”.Note

 Specify character settings at server startup.
 To select a character set and collation at server startup, use the

 [mysqld] character-set-server=utf8 collation-server=utf8_general_ci